ramstein74/Coffee_Jade_Stylus_inside_web2py/README.md

   inside static/css folder you can create your stylus files<br>
   inside satic/js folder you can create your coffeescript files<br>

-  all of these files will be automatically converted to the same html,css and js respectively<br>
+  all of these files will be automatically converted to the same html,css and js respectively as soon as you save them<br>

   This is just an example it can be tweaked as we wish.
 For that just change the gulpfile.coffee file.<br>